dvxgit-jsoriano/TW-Sidebar/README.md

 2. Customize the sidebar links, icons, and content according to your project requirements.
 3. Run command below if you are doing some changes or development:
 `npx tailwindcss -i ./src/input.css -o ./src/output.css --watch`
+4. If error encountered, you might have not yet installed the packages for node_modules.
+Run below command to install npm:
+`npm install`

 ## Contributing
 Contributions are welcome!
 If you find any issues or want to enhance the project, feel free to submit a pull request.